Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

 So now that I explained how is energy working, let's talk about the implementation.
 It's actually really simple.
 I start by computing the probabilities of each lobe (if you're interested in how is that done just look into the code), I compute a random number and stochastically choose which lobe to sample.
 When it comes to lobes there are 4 of them:

 Diffuse lobe which is acting like a rough surface that isn't affected by fresnel.
-It is most often combined with dielectric reflection lobe which I'll about in a second.
+It is most often combined with dielectric reflection lobe which I'll talk about in a second.
 To compute it I'm using so called Lambertian Diffuse, which is basically saying that the lobe is stronger when the $\cos(\theta_o)$ is bigger.
 It's the best match for object since that's how the surfaces act in real world so it's more [realistic](https://en.wikipedia.org/wiki/Lambertian_reflectance).
 It is evaluated like so:

 $$
 f_r(\mathbf{i}, \mathbf{o}, \mathbf{m}) = \text{color} * |\mathbf{o} \cdot \mathbf{m}| \cdot \frac{1}{\pi}